AlDanah-QM/blog/Task6.md

 Here is the link for the [code](https://github.com/Leen-QM/Raspberry)

-In addition, we created a survey to collect the answers for the users using and trying this tool, the details, analysis, and visualization of the survey are in the following page.
+Additionally, we conducted a survey to gather user feedback on their experience with the tool.
+The survey details, analysis, and visualizations can be found on the following page.

-Here is the link for the [survey](./Task7.md)
+You can access the full survey report [here.](./Task7.md)

 [back](./)